Bypassing the Kochen-Specker theorem: an explicit non-contextual statistical model for the qutrit: Discussion

-{\bf 5.} The Kochen-Specker theorem states that non-contextual statistical models of hidden variables cannot reproduce the predictions of quantum mechanics for systems whose Hilbert space of states has linear dimension larger than $d=2$ \cite{K-S}, since there always exists a family of binary tests that cannot be assigned specific values, either $+1$ or $-1$, consistent with the quantum predictions without incurring in logical inconsistencies.
-The simplest quantum system for which the Kochen-Specker theorem applies is the qutrit, $d=3$, and the simplest version of the above mentioned logical inconsistency is the KCBS inequality \cite{Klyachko}.
+The Kochen-Specker theorem states that non-contextual statistical models of hidden variables that share certain intuitive features cannot reproduce the predictions of quantum mechanics for systems whose Hilbert space of states has a linear dimension larger than $d=2$ \cite{K-S}, since there always exists a family of binary tests that cannot be assigned specific values, either $+1$ or $-1$, consistent with the quantum predictions without incurring in logical inconsistencies.
+The simplest quantum system for which the Kochen-Specker theorem applies is the qutrit, $d=3$, and the simplest version of the above-mentioned logical inconsistency is the KCBS inequality \cite{Klyachko}.

-In this paper we have shown, however, that the Kochen-Specker theorem and the KCBS inequality rely crucially on an implicit assumption that is not required by fundamental physical principles, namely, the existence of an absolute angular frame of reference with respect to which the state of the qutrit as well as the orientation of the two compatible binary tests chosen to probe it can be defined.
-The global orientation of the qutrit in such an absolute reference frame is clearly a spurious gauge degree of freedom, which can be fixed by setting it to lie along the Z-axis of the local observer's frame of reference.
-Moreover, a global rotation of the two compatible tests used to probe the system around the Z-axis is also an unphysical gauge degree of freedom.
-Once this spurious gauge degree of freedom is fixed it is trivial to build an explicit non-contextual statistical model that reproduces the predictions of quantum mechanics for the qutrit.
+In this paper, we have shown, however, that the proof of these theorems crucially relies on an implicit assumption that is not required by fundamental physical principles and, hence, it might not be fulfilled in the actual experiments that test the consequences of these theorems.
+Namely, the proof of the theorems relies on the existence of an absolute frame of reference with respect to which the hidden configuration of the quantum system, as well as the setting of the measurement devices that probe it, can be described. { This assumption is based only on physical intuition gained from generic macroscopic systems and, therefore, it should not be taken as a given fact.} Once this unjustified assumption is dropped, it is trivial to build an explicitly non-contextual statistical model of hidden variables that reproduces the predictions of quantum mechanics for the qutrit. { Thus, the experimentally confirmed violation of the constraints derived under the said assumption may be actually understood as experimental evidence against it.}

-The conclusions obtained in this paper about the possibility to bypass the constraints imposed by the Kochen-Specker theorem complete and develop similar conclusions previously reported in \cite{oaknin1} and \cite{oaknin2} about Bell's theorem and the Greenberger-Horne-Zeilinger theorem.
+The conclusions obtained in this paper about the possibility to bypass the constraints imposed by the Kochen-Specker theorem are similar to the conclusions previously reported in \cite{oaknin1, oaknin2, oaknin3} for Bell's theorem.
 Our conclusions suggest that quantum mechanics may be an emergent framework that effectively describes an underlying reality obeying still undiscovered principles.